okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-widget/main/index.md

 > **Note:** The `getRequestContext()` method only returns a value when the Okta-hosted sign-in page is loaded in the context of an application (such as SP-initiated flows in SAML or the `/authorize` route for OpenID Connect).
 Otherwise, it returns `undefined`.

-See <GuideLink link="../customization-examples/#per-application-customization">Per-application customization</GuideLink> for an example of what you can do with request context.
+See [Per-application customization](#per-application-customization) for an example of what you can do with request context.

 > **Note:** The following macros are only available when the Theme Builder feature is enabled in your org.